keanus-dog/primescaffold.github.io/index.md

 Welcome to the public site for the Prime Scaffold Hypothesis — a theory proposing that memory systems form resilient structures known as "Primes" through distributed redundancy and coactivation.

-> Redundancy ≠ Wastefulness; reliability of inference is key
+> Redundancy ≠ Wastefulness; rather, it may be indispensible to the reliability of inference

-Explore the theory, diagrams, and musings from Mürkwood and Workmüd.
+Explore the theory, diagrams, and musings from P Schroezinger and CG Workmüd

 - [Read the Theory](theory.md)
 - [See the Diagram](graphviz/prime_diagram.svg)